threddyrex/bluesky-powershell/README.md

 # bluesky-powershell

 I've heard Bluesky programming described as "just a bunch of JSON calls".
-I wanted to prove this out and show simple examples of interacting with the Bluesky APIs.
+I wanted to prove this out and show simple examples of interacting with the Bluesky APIs using PowerShell.

 At the moment only a few scenarios are supported.
 They are below.